tasnim013/Random_quote_generator/README.md

-# Project_1
+# Random quote generator - Python Web scrapping

-I will make a "get your surprised quote" interactive web page using html, css, python, javascript
+This repository contains the necessary files to make a random quote generator.
+The list of the files are the following:

-# Files
+1. index.html
-1. html file
+2. style.css
-2. css file
+3. script.js
-3. js file
+4. jupyter notebook
-4. python file
+5. Datafiles